Jump directly to the Content

 Workers Fake Happiness Around the Boss

-A recent (2015) article in The Wall Street Journal points to new research that proves what many workers already know: employees fake a positive outlook when the boss is around, and all that fakery can be exhausting.
+An article in The Wall Street Journal points to research that proves what many workers already know: employees fake a positive outlook when the boss is around, and all that fakery can be exhausting.
 The research, reported first in the Journal of Occupational and Organizational Psychology, concluded that workers tended to put on smiles and fake happiness when higher-ups were in the room.
 By contrast, when workers hold meetings with peers or with lower-status employees, they tend to express themselves more honestly.

 In one experiment, researchers selected nearly 150 full-time employees who regularly attended workplace meetings.
 The participants filled out surveys about meetings they recently attended.
 After the researchers collected the data, it was obvious that when superiors were in the room the participants reported that they tended to hide their authentic feelings during the meetings.